microsoft/vscode-docs/docs/customization/themes.md

 # Changing the Color Theme
 There are several out-of-the-box color themes for VS Code for you to try out.

-1. Open the Color Theme picker with `kb(workbench.action.selectTheme)`
+1. Open the Color Theme picker with `File | Preferences | Color Theme`.
 2. Use the cursor keys to preview the colors of the theme
 3. Select the theme you want and hit Enter

 ![Themes in the Command Palette](images/themes/colorthemes.png)

-You can also find this on the menu under `File | Preferences | Color Theme`.

 ## Adding a Theme
 You can also add new TextMate theme files (.tmTheme) to your VS Code installation.